veryscarycary/athena/_TECH-SPEC.md

 ## App overview ##
 [TODO briefly explain the app.
 Imagine you have literally 60 seconds to pitch your app to an investor.
 That’s how much verbiage should go here.]

+ The product is a service optimization solution for capturing actionable knowledge from customer interactions.
+It provides a ticketing system to resolve customer pain-points and identify product shortcomings, a knowledge base platform to generate relevant, reusable documentation, and an administrative dashboard that presents distilled, dynamic data to inform targeted solutions.

 ## Mockups ##
 [TODO draw out a simple skeleton of what your UI might look like]

 ## Architecture ##
 [TODO Sketch out your system architecture -- pretty much just what you’d sketch out on a whiteboard to explain things to yourselves while planning.
 If you’re unsure how to draw such diagrams -- there should be a box for each major component of the system.
 Key flows (requests/responses, data being moved and processed, etc) that tie those components together are represented by lines between boxes.
 Imagine diagramming how a restaurant handles an order.
 Note that there isn't one canonical way to draw these diagrams, don’t get too hung up on format.]